stillagorilla/heypage/docs/CANONICAL_PATHS.md

 # Canonical Paths

-This document defines **canonical locations** for key project artifacts (templates, static assets, docs), and establishes a single source of truth to prevent duplicate/competing implementations.
+This document defines **canonical locations** for key project artifacts (templates, static assets, docs) and establishes a single source of truth to prevent duplicate/competing implementations.

 If a path or convention conflicts with other documentation, **this file wins**.
 Update the other docs.